mynamedaike/Data-Analysis-Using-R/README.md

 I edited this README.md through the browser at github.com first.
 I added a brief self-introduction, a link to STAT545 webpage, and a picture of a lovely cat to it.
 And then I formatted this README file by refering to the sample readme file  and its raw source.
 For example, I made some words or phrases bold or italic and also highlighted the section headers.
 After editing the file, I entered the commit title and its description and clicked on the "commit changes" button to commit my update.

 - Step 2

 I started up the RStudio.
 From the user interface, I saw the local README.md was not updated.
 I clicked on the pull button in the top right window to update the local readme file.
 Just a second, the update was finished.
 Then I added report my process section to the README.md file using RStudio locally.
 Having edited the file, I saved this file locally by pressing shortcut keys command+s.
 Finally, I committed my changes by clicking on the Commit button and pushed the local documents to my github repository by clicking on the Push button.

+- Step 3

+After editting README.md file, I tried to extend the R markdown document.
+As I have no basics of R, I just followed the book *R for Data Science*, copied some examples in it into the R markdown document and tried to figure out the syntax of every command.
+Compared to editing README.md, this part is much more difficult for me.
+I need to spend more time to learn basic syntax of R. *R for Data Science* is a really great tutorial for me to get started with writing R program.

+- Problems
+Initially, when I tried to create a project by version control, it does not work.
+And then I asked one of the TAS for this course.
+He helped me solve this problem.
+For the first clone, I have to execute it in the shell using the command *git clone url*.